-Each Director will QA the provisional CDG subject and overall AOLE outcomes analysed against cohort & recent years data.
+Each Director will QA the provisional CDG subject and overall AOLE outcomes analysed against cohort & recent years data however this must not be used to influence individual grade considerations.
 Queries shared with the relevant subject teacher.

 The director will sample a selection of Learner Decision Making records in order to ensure that grading decisions have been made fairly and consistently.
 Learners with protected characteristics will be included in this sampling activity.
 The size of the moderation sample will be determined as above.